saiemtalhaa1/Operating-systems-coursework/Week1.md

 The planned system architecture consists of two main components:

 - **Ubuntu Server (CLI-based)**
   Acts as the primary server used for configuration, security implementation, monitoring, and performance testing.

-- **Workstation (host system)**
+- **Workstation (Host System)**
   Used to remotely access and manage the server via Secure Shell (SSH).

 This separation simulates a real-world server environment where administrative tasks are performed remotely rather than locally.

 ---